TABLE OF CONTENTS

 Downloading Music using Streaming Mode

-Open Replay Music and set it to Streaming Mode (default setting) and switch on the monitoring button. monitor switch in on position Any compatible non-encrypted audio stream that you play on your Mac will be downloaded.
+Open Replay Music and set it to Streaming Mode (default setting) and switch on the monitoring button.
+Any compatible non-encrypted audio stream that you play on your Mac will be downloaded.

 When Replay Music is actively monitoring for media to record, the ON/OFF slider changes to the ON position.
 When Replay Music is switched OFF, nothing will be downloaded until it is switched on again if it is in Streaming Mode.